-It is a really must place to stop by if you find yourself in a neighborhood of Golden Gai.
+It is a must-see place to stop by if you find yourself in a neighborhood of Golden Gai.
 Located in the corner of a famous nightclub in Kabukicho, the Golden Gai district hosts more than three hundred bars nestled in old second-floor buildings- which used to be a redlight district back in the old days.

 And as you can imagine, this wine bar is often visited by many foreigners, and sometimes the place is full of such guests.
 Unfortunately, the bar accommodates no more than 10 people or so at a time; it gives 4 or 5